 Families may watch young people with concern when they see signs of drug or alcohol abuse.
 And this is with good reason.
 Illicit drug, alcohol abuse or even study drug (like Adderall or Ritalin) abuse seldom go hand in hand with a productive, enjoyable life.
-Even if it does not progress to addiction, they can delay a person in reaching his goals or prevent goals from being reached.
-If arrest, injury, unwanted sex or unwanted pregnancy occur as a result of drug or alcohol abuse, those goals may become unreachable for some people.

 But when it comes to deciding who needs an addiction recovery program, that is a little more clearcut.
 Addiction recovery is needed when a person has habits that controls him.
 When he has promised to focus on studies or job but fails to keep the promise.
 When there are problems accumulating: legal, health, relationships, family, money.
 When possessions go missing in her home or the homes of family or friends.